casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 Next, we will query for information about the ``Source`` account, using the global-state hash of the block containing our transfer and the public key of the target account.

+Important fields in the request:

+- ``id`` - <STRING OR INTEGER> Optional JSON-RPC identifier applied to the request and returned in the response.
+If not provided, a random integer will be assigned
+- ``node-address`` - <HOST:PORT> Hostname or IP and port of node on which HTTP service is running [default:http://localhost:7777]
+- ``state-root-hash`` - <HEX STRING> Hex-encoded hash of the state root
+- ``key`` - <FORMATTED STRING or PATH> The base key for the query.
+This must be a properly formatted public key, account hash, contract address hash, URef, transfer hash or deploy-info hash.

 There is one field in the response that interests us:

 - ``"result"."stored_value"."Account"."main_purse"`` - the address of the main purse containing the sender’s tokens.
 This purse is the source of the tokens transferred in this example